LBCrion/sfwbar/doc/sfwbar.rst

 =========== ==================================================================
 +           concatenate strings i.e. ``"'String'+$Var"``.
 Mid         extract substring i.e. ``Mid($Var,2,5)``
-Extract     extract a regex pattern i.e.  ``Extract($Var,'FindThis: (GrabThat)')`` Time        get current time as a string, you can specify a timezone as an
+Extract     extract a regex pattern i.e.
-            optional argument.
+            ``Extract($Var,'FindThis: (GrabThat)')``
-Df          get disk utilization data.
-You need to specify a mount point as an
+Time        get current time as a string, the first optional parameter specifies
-            argument.
+            the format, the second argument specifies a timezone Df          get disk utilization data.
+You need to specify a mount point as an argument.
 =========== ==================================================================